themendu/TowardsSaferPretraining/README.md

 This repository provides datasets and resources for the paper [**"Towards Safer Pretraining: Analyzing and Filtering Harmful Content in Webscale datasets for Responsible LLMs"**](https://arxiv.org/pdf/2505.02009).
 The datasets are curated to support research on safer and more responsible pretraining of language models.

-For now, we open source a sample (50 samples) of our datasets (TTP-Eval & HAVOC).
-We will share the entire sets soon.

 ## Folder Structure

 ```